How to Get Internet & WiFi for Apartments

 Best Internet for Apartments

-We’ll get into the different types of internet, what they offer and how to choose what’s right for you shortly.
-But when it comes to internet and WiFi for apartments in general, not all connections are created equal.
+We’ll get into the different types of internet, what they offer, and how to choose what’s right for you shortly.
+But when it comes to internet options in general, not all connections are created equal.
 For most situations, we would recommend fiber, fixed wireless, 5G, and then cable internet for your apartment.
 Why?
 These types of internet are the fastest, most reliable, and widely available for most apartment dwellers.

-Even so, your solution will depend on your unique situation.
+Even so, your solution will depend on your needs and location.
 Fixed wireless might be faster and more dependable than cable, but it’s typically more expensive and not as widely available.
 You might live in an area that only offers 5G or DSL as a solution.

 Internet type Monthly price range Download speed range Reliability Availability Top providers